airborne-commando/OPSEC-OSINT-Tools/README.md

  - lenso.ai
  - or pimeyes(10 searches) after a search,

-After that open image in new tab and save or drag it into facecheck.id and compare.
+After that open image in new tab and save or drag it into facecheck.id and compare (as mentioned earlier on step 1)

 ---